quidphp/main/README.md

 **QuidPHP/Main** is built on the following conventions:
 - *Traits*: Traits filenames start with an underscore (_).
 - *Interfaces*: Interfaces are stored within the Contract subdirectory.
-- *Coding*: No curly braces are used in a IF statement if the condition can be resolved in only one statement.
 - *Type*: Files, function arguments and return types are strict typed.
 - *Dynamic*: Classes are dynamic and objects need to be instantiated, very few static methods
 - *Config*: A special $config static property exists in all classes.
 This property gets recursively merged with the parents' property on initialization.
+- *Coding*: No curly braces are used in a IF statement if the condition can be resolved in only one statement.

 ## Overview
-**QuidPHP/Main** contains 84 classes, traits and interfaces.
+**QuidPHP/Main** contains 115 classes, traits and interfaces.
 Here is an overview:
 - [ArrMap](src/ArrMap.php) - Abstract class that provides base methods to make a collection
 - [ArrObj](src/ArrObj.php) - Abstract class that implements the methods necessary for the ArrayAccess, Countable and Iterator interfaces
 - [Arrs](src/Arrs.php) - Class for a collection containing a multidimensional array
 - [Autoload](src/Autoload.php) - Class that provides custom autoloading logic, including alias autoloading and class within closures
+- [Calendar](src/Calendar.php) - Class that provides logic for the calendar widget
+- [Cart](src/Cart.php) - Class used to to manage a cart containing different items
 - [CatchableException](src/CatchableException.php) - Class for a catchable exception
 - [Com](src/Com.php) - Class that provides the logic to store positive, negative or neutral communication messages
 - [Concatenator](src/Concatenator.php) - Class used to concatenate the content of many files or directories